agda/agda-pkg/README.md

 ```
     $ apkg --help
+    $ apkg install --help
 ```

 ## Upgrade the package index

-Recall updating the index every once in a while
+Recall updating the index every once in a while using `upgrade`.

 ```
     $ apkg upgrade
     Updating Agda-Pkg from https://github.com/apkgbot/package-index.git
 ```

-If you want to index your library make a [PR] in [the package index]
+If you want to index your library go to [the package index] and make [PR].

 ## List all the packages available